Distribution of Cell Area in Bounded Poisson Voronoi Tessellations with Application to Secure Local Connectivity: Application to physical layer security

-The relation between the probabilities for in- and out-isolation depends on the location and the intensity ratio $p$.
-Verifying the results in~\cite{Pinto2012}, it is more probable to be in-connected than out-connected in the bulk, see Fig.~\ref{fig:IsolationProb}.
-However, this is not true in general.
-In Fig.~\ref{fig:IsolationProb} we see that at the corner of a quadrant and at the edge of the half-plane it is more likely to be out-connected than in-connected (for a moderate to high intensity of eavesdroppers).
-A single eavesdropper located close to the {\it{virtual node}} makes it out-isolated, while the {\it{virtual node}} can still be in-connected provided that legitimate users are located far from the eavesdropper.
-At the corner and at the edge, the probability to be in-connected is reduced, because the possible locations for the legitimate users close to the boundaries are less as compared to the bulk.
+The relation between the probabilities that no legitimate user has secure connection towards the \ac{AP}, $f_{N_{\text{in}}}\!\left(0\right)$, and from the \ac{AP}, $f_{N_{\text{out}}}\!\left(0\right)$, depends on the location of the \ac{AP}, $S_0$, and the intensity ratio $p$.
+Verifying the results of~\cite{Pinto2012} for the bulk, it is more probable to have at least one secure connection to the \ac{AP} than from the \ac{AP}, $f_{N_{\text{in}}}\!\left(0\right)\!<\!f_{N_{\text{out}}}\!\left(0\right)$, see Fig.~\ref{fig:IsolationProb}.
+This is because, a single eavesdropper close to the \ac{AP}, hinders secure connections from the \ac{AP} to the legitimate users, while secure connections towards the \ac{AP} are still possible, e.g., users may be located close to the \ac{AP} but still further from the eavesdroppers.
+However, this does not hold true in general.
+In Fig.~\ref{fig:IsolationProb}, we see that at the corner of a quadrant and at the edge of the half-plane, it is more likely to have secure connection from the \ac{AP} to the legitimate users than from the users to the \ac{AP} (for a moderate to high intensity of eavesdroppers).
+Close to the boundaries, the probability to have secure connections to the \ac{AP} decreases, because the available locations for the legitimate users over there are much less as compared to the bulk.